Benefit applicationsUse: Deployed

-When time sensitive content about a benefit — such as a new benefit being made available or a significant change in the laws around eligibility for a particular benefit — you can place an informational alert box on this page.
-Follow the recommendations governing alert box usage, including
+When time sensitive content about a benefit — such as a new benefit being made available or a significant change in the laws around eligibility for a particular benefit — you can place an informational alert on this page.
+Follow the recommendations governing alert usage, including

 - Use informational alerts to announce upcoming benefits

-- Use informational alert boxes with expandable content to hide detail that may not apply to everyone visiting the page
+- Use informational alerts with expandable content to hide detail that may not apply to everyone visiting the page

-E. How to apply heading and wizard button or action link
+E. How to apply heading and action links

-A brief heading should precede and call attention to the wizard button or action link.
+A brief heading should precede and call attention to the sub-task link or action link.
 This heading can be followed by an optional single sentence of text or phrase if necessary.

-Having a single green button or action link on the page helps the user follow the most logical path.
-Note: never put more than one green button or action link on the page.
-If you have a page that requires multiple benefit form links, use the wizard mini-form interface to create branching logic to get the correct benefit application (or prevent a user from applying to the wrong benefit).
+Having an action link on the page helps the user follow the most logical path.
+Note: Avoid putting more than one action link on the page.
+If you have a page that requires multiple benefit form links, use the sub-task pattern to create branching logic to get the correct benefit application (or prevent a user from applying to the wrong benefit).

-The button or action link can be followed by item 6, Additional Benefit-Eligibility-Specific Relevant Content, if necessary.
+The action link can be followed by item 6, Additional Benefit-Eligibility-Specific Relevant Content, if necessary.

 F. Optional: Sub-task pattern for branching eligibility choices

-In the case where there are multiple benefit options, the Wizard pattern allows a user to branch into the appropriate benefit application from the eligibility page.
+In the case where there are multiple benefit options, the Sub-task pattern allows a user to branch into the appropriate benefit application from the eligibility page.

-The text on the primary green button should represent the job the wizard is performing, such as “Find your education benefits form.”
+The text of the action link should represent the job the sub-task is performing, such as “Find your education benefits form”.